pagkly/Zed/Investopedia3/What Is a Stock Dividend.md

 ## How a Stock Dividend Works

-Also known as a "scrip dividend," a stock dividend is a distribution of shares to existing shareholders in lieu of a [cash dividend](https://www.investopedia.com/terms/c/cashdividend.asp).
+Also known as a "scrip dividend," a stock dividend is a distribution of shares to existing shareholders in lieu of a [[cash dividend]](https://www.investopedia.com/terms/c/cashdividend.asp).
 This type of dividend may be made when a company wants to reward its investors but doesn't have the spare cash or wants to preserve its cash for other investments.1

 Stock dividends have a tax advantage for the investor.
 The share dividend, like any stock share, is not taxed until the investor sells it unless the company offers the option of taking the dividend as cash or in stock.1